 Empathy in law, Judicial nomination process

 Guard, Louis H., "“In the Judge’s Heart:” Rethinking the Role of Empathy in the Supreme Court Nomination and Confirmation Process" (2012).
-Cornell Law School Graduate Student Papers.
-Paper 28.
+Cornell Law School J.D.
+Student Research Papers.
+28.